bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 We need to add 1 to type *T* so we require that we should be able to convert *1* from *u8* to that type.
 1 requires just one bit to represent it, so the smallest possible unsigned integer is used.

-These type constraints allows polymorphic code but at the same time it ensures type safety.
+These type constraints allows polymorphic code but at the same time it ensures type safety in compile time.

 ```rust
 let x = inc(56 as u32); // works
 let y = inc(-133 as i16); // works